Ottawa projects decades of deficits as federal finances worsen

 Those persistently low oil prices – combined with declining labour force participation due to an aging population and a new federal Liberal government that champions the merits of deficit spending – have all contributed to a shift in Ottawa’s fiscal horizon.

 In its 2014 report, Finance Canada said the federal debt as a share of GDP was expected to be eliminated entirely before 2040, placing federal finances in an enviable position compared with other governments provincially and internationally.
-However, in the latest federal report – released quietly online shortly after Christmas – the federal debt is no longer on track for elimination.
+However, in the latest federal report – released quietly online on the Friday before Christmas – the federal debt is no longer on track for elimination.

 Instead, the new projections for economic growth and government spending would see the federal debt shrink slightly over time below 31.8 per cent of GDP, where it stands currently.